bitfield/rx82/README.md

 # R8 technical manual

-The R8 is a little-endian CPU with an 8-bit data bus, a 16-bit address bus, and a 16-bit ALU.
+The R8 is a little-endian CPU with an 8-bit data bus and ALU (with some 16-bit extensions), and a 16-bit address bus.

 ## Registers